Skillfully parkour across a expansive virtually simulated world as you race against the clock to deliver vital data.

 1. Designing a Responsive Character Controller

-A core focus of the design was to provide the player a toolset of movement-related mechanics that empowers them to traverse through the environment.
+A core focus of the design was to provide the player with a toolset of movement-related mechanics that empowers them to traverse through the environment.
 Some of which includes:

 The player controller was designed to be modular so that different movement mechanics could be implemented or removed very quickly.